ViniyogIndia 🧩 Multifactor Portfolio

 • Further refined by using a combination of one or more secondary factors to maximize risk-adjusted returns

-• Illiquidity filter to remove low volume| turnover stocks
+• Illiquidity filter to remove low volume| turnover stocks.

 Risk Management Rules